 The Mars Rover Mission became a reality in the summer of 2000, when Ed Weiller, NASA associate administrator, personally selected the Rover after two months spent scrutinizing the two competing team’s proposals, a rover and an orbiter.

 Steve Squyres, Professor of Astronomy at Cornell University, was named principal investigator on Cornell’s Athena Science Team, made up largely of international members.
 Included on the team is Jim Bell, assistant professor of astronomy at Cornell, who would be responsible for the construction of the rovers Panoramic Camera System, which is used in the selection of primary science targets.
 As principle investigator, Squyres is responsible for the scientific instruments that would fly to Mars as integral parts of the twin Mars Exploration Rovers.
+Link to original article.

 The MER mission was designed and developed to explore the surface of Mars like no other surface mission has before.
 NASA's twin rovers are the answer to the problem of getting field geologists to Mars.
 Through an array of scientific cameras and spectrometers as well as complex mechanical, computer and communications engineering, scientific data will be transmitted back from two opposing sides of the planet to Earth for study.